csposito1220/War/README.md

 I plan to add animations of the cards moving from the deck to the middle and then back again.

+Add a background song either War by Edwinn Star or This is War by 30 seconds to Mars

+Add background image to make it look like a table at a casino.

 # Challenging Challenge